-The water heater is probably the most underappreciated machine in your home.
-Really – without a water heater, you don’t have any of these luxuries:
+Your hot water heater is probably the most underappreciated machine in your home.
+Really – without your water heater, you wouldn’t have any of these luxuries:

 - Steamy showers

 - Toasty baths

 - Sanitized towels and sheets

 Given the significance of the water heater, do you truly know enough about it?
 We’re here to provide a few things to remember when it comes to replacing, maintaining, and servicing your water heater.